 The Supplement 1A Plan offers the same coverage as the Supplement 1 Plan, but does not cover the Part B deductible.

-It's trickier to say which Medigap plans are available in Minnesota.
+It's trickier to say what Medigap coverage is available in Minnesota.
 The state's site lists nine plan options with limited information on the coverage offered by each.
 The federal Medicare site only lists two plan options with more details on what they cover.
 We'll review that information here.

 Both the Basic and Extended Basic plans cover Part A coinsurance for inpatient hospital care, Part B coinsurance, the first three pints of blood each year, and out-of-pocket costs for hospice, respite care, and home health services and supplies.
 These plans also cover state-mandated benefits like diabetic equipment and supplies, cancer screening, immunizations, and reconstructive surgery.